GarethW1994/registrations_numbers_webapp/README.md

 ![fork-screenshot](https://user-images.githubusercontent.com/22448019/29610658-33ca45b4-87fb-11e7-8b94-021e343f691d.png)

-- Then clone the forked repo from your github account to your local machine.
+- Then clone the forked repository from your github account to your local machine.
-- Click on the clone or download button on the forked repo and copy the SSH or HTTPS link to your clipboard.
+- Click on the clone or download button on the forked repository and copy the SSH or HTTPS link to your clipboard.

 ![clone-screenshot](https://user-images.githubusercontent.com/22448019/29613928-6bc780a0-8808-11e7-9d23-9355a7dbe7eb.png)

-- In your terminal navigate to your projects folder and clone the repo using:
+- In your terminal navigate to your projects folder and clone the repository using:
   ```
 	git clone (url link)
 	```